-Developer Assistant Advanced is a new, optional upgrade that adds the ability to replace text in scripts and multi-line text boxes, find all matches, and replace chosen matches.
+Developer Assistant Advanced Edition is an optional upgrade that adds the ability to replace text in scripts and multi-line text boxes, get a list of all matches, and replace chosen matches in that list.

 Find every function call.